zeek/zeek/frameworks/logging.rst

         }

 Now ``conn.log`` will show a new field ``is_private`` of type ``bool``.
-If you look at the Bro script which defines the connection log stream :doc:`/scripts/base/protocols/conn/main.zeek`, you will see that ``Log::write`` gets called in an event handler for the same event as used in this example to set the additional fields, but at a
+If you look at the Zeek script which defines the connection log stream :doc:`/scripts/base/protocols/conn/main.zeek`, you will see that ``Log::write`` gets called in an event handler for the same event as used in this example to set the additional fields, but at a